herman-makarkin/frontend-project-44/README.md

 make install
 ```

-now after you typing this command you should see the following output
+now after typing this command you should see the following output

 ```
 make brain-games